Maximinodotpy/articles/038 - Animations with JavaScript/_blog/article.md

 }
 ```

-Lastly we check if the animation is finished according to the current time and the end time and if thats the case we once again call the `requestAnimationFrame` function and if not we simply call the after callback function if its defined.
+Lastly, we check if the animation is still ongoing according to the current and end time.
+If that's the case, we again call the `requestAnimationFrame` function; if not, we simply call the after-callback function if it's defined.

 ### Why do we use `requestAnimationFrame`?

-Now I have talked a lot about the `requestAnimationFrame` function but what does it actually do.
-For this we have to learn how Browser (re)render web pages.
+I have talked a lot about the `requestAnimationFrame` function, but what does it do?
+We must learn how Browsers (re) render web pages for this.

-[This](https://blog.openreplay.com/how-browser-rendering-works-and-why-you-should-care/) article goes into detail but the gist is that when we make changes via JavaScript the Browser goes through several steps to rerender the webpage.
-Depending on what we did it has to go through more or less steps.
+[This](https://blog.openreplay.com/how-browser-rendering-works-and-why-you-should-care/) article goes into detail, but the gist is that when we make changes via JavaScript, the Browser goes through several steps to rerender the webpage.
+It has to go through more or fewer steps depending on what we did.

-When we for example change the `left` css property on an element a layout change has to be recalculated and this can take a rather long time.
-If we put the code that triggers this in a callback called by `requestAnimationFrame` it's changes will be part of the next Frame either way so we dont trigger unnessecary recalculations.
+When we, for example, change the `left` CSS property on an element, a layout change must be recalculated, which can take a relatively long time.
+If we put the code that triggers this in a callback called `requestAnimationFrame,` its changes will be part of the next Frame either way, so we don't start unnecessary recalculations.

 ## Using the `animate` function

-Lastly let's look at example usage of our function.
+Lastly, let's look at the example usage of our function.

 ### Animate the scale of a Canvas Element during 5 Seconds

-As you we still have to do some lifting because the callback only provides the progress. there is an awesome library that makes animations really easy called [Animejs](https://animejs.com/).
+As you, we still have to do some lifting because the callback only provides the progress value.
+There is a great library that makes animations really easy called [Animejs](https://animejs.com/).

 ```ts
 Animations.animate(